top of page

 Key Takeaways

-• Understand your learning style to tailor your study methods.
+• Understand your learning style to tailor your study methods and strengthen both short-term memory and long-term memory.

-• Use note-taking techniques like the Cornell Method to organize information.
+• Use note-taking techniques like the Cornell Method to organize information in your own words, reinforcing working memory and building new neural pathways.

-• Incorporate spaced repetition to improve memory retention.
+• Incorporate spaced repetition (spaced practice) to improve memory retention, helping you recall information long after you first learn it.

 Understanding Your Unique Learning Style